ihab-boudargham/MERN-NOTE-APP--Cookies-/README.md

 5. import .env and mongoose in server.ts
 6. Connect mongoose.
 7. Keep in mind that it returns a promise so after that we should define what will hapen next, like starting and listening up to the server, so we use .then(()=>{}) incase everything run succesfully.
 After that we should add .catch() to return the error.
+8. npm i envalid.
+   If we didnt provide the server with a port, the server will run on an undefined port which is dangerous.
+   For this reason we use cleanEnv from envalid and we pass through it all the important information regarding the URL and Port in validateEnv.ts in util.
+So we can get rid of writing process.env and instead write .env